-- 1. The customer must furnish interfacing mounting brackets or other framework to support the C-Rail track.
-The bracket spacing requirements are specified on the dimensional print. - 2.
-The C-Rail track installation tolerances shall be as follows: - The C-Rail slope deviation is not to exceed a rise/run ration of 1"/10" along the rail length and .02"/1.00" across the rail width with respect to a true horizontal plane. - Our standard manufacturing tolerances shall apply to the C-Rail shape and camber/sweep deviations. - 3.
-The C-Rail track must be parallel to the customer's crane or hoist support rail.
-Deviation shall not exceed 1" in 10" of length, or 2" for the entire system length. - 4.
-Determine the distance between the centerlines of the customer's trolley rail and the C-Rail track by the formula:
+- A.1 The customer must furnish interfacing mounting brackets or other framework to support the C-Rail track.
+The bracket spacing requirements are specified on the system dimensional print. - A.2 The C-Rail track installation tolerances shall be as follows: - A.2.1 The C-Rail slope deviation is not to exceed a rise/run ratio of 1"/10" along the rail length and .02"/1.00" across the rail width with respect to a true horizontal plane. - A.2.2 Gleason Reel's standard manufacturing tolerances shall apply to the C-Rail shape and camber/sweep deviations. - A.3 The C-Rail track must be parallel to the customer's crane or hoist support rail.
+Deviation shall not exceed 1" in 10" of length, or 2" for the entire system length. - A.4 Determine the distance between the centerlines of the customer's trolley rail and the C-Rail track by the formula:

 (Loop Depth [in.]
-X .20) + (Saddle Width X .50)
+X.20) + (Saddle Width X.50)

-The customer's support framework or brackets may be any suitable structural grade material to suspend the weight of the entire Festoon System.
+A.5 The customer's support framework or brackets may be any suitable structural grade material to suspend the weight of the entire Festoon System.
 The recommended factor of safety is five (5).

-Hanging Brackets and C-Rail Track (Figure 1)
+HANGING BRACKETS AND C-RAIL TRACK (Figure 1)

-- 1. Locate the hanging brackets on the underside of the customer's support brackets with a tension line parallel to the customer's support rail at the dimension calculated per C-Rail Track Installation #4. - 2.
-Install the C-Rail section nearest the storage end of the system first.
+- B.1 Locate the hanging brackets on the underside of the customer's support brackets with a tension line parallel to the customer's support rail at the dimension calculated per Section A, Step 4. - B.2 Install the C-Rail section nearest the storage end of the system first.
 Position the rail with either sidewall adjacent to the tension line.
-The open side must face downward. - 3.
-Attach one hanging bracket at each end of the C-Rail section.
+The open side must face downward. - B.3 Attach one hanging bracket at each end of the C-Rail section.
 All hanging brackets between these end positions are located with the C-Rail track.
-Locate the hanging brackets per the spacing requirements on the system dimensional print. - 4.
-Use the hanging bracket as a template and drill both mounting holes.
-Be sure the bracket opening is parallel to the tension line. - 5.
-Weld or bolt the hanging brackets in place using Grade 5 hardware or better. - 6.
-Install the hanging brackets and each successive section of C-Rail, the same as the above procedure.
+Locate the hanging brackets per the spacing requirements on the system dimensional print. - B.4 Use the hanging bracket as a template and drill both mounting holes.
+Be sure the bracket opening is parallel to the tension line. - B.5 Weld or bolt the hanging brackets in place using Grade 5 hardware or better. - B.6 Install the hanging brackets and each successive section of C-Rail, the same as the above procedure.
 Each C-Rail joint will require a coupler.